felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

     (bbdb-puthash elt record)))

-(defun bbdb-check-name (first last &optional record) "Check whether the name FIRST LAST is not a duplicate.
+(defun bbdb-check-name (first last &optional record) "Check whether the name FIRST LAST is a valid name.
-This throws an error if the name is already found in `bbdb-hashtable' and `bbdb-allow-duplicates' is nil.
+This throws an error if the name is already used by another record and `bbdb-allow-duplicates' is nil.
 If RECORD is non-nil, FIRST and LAST may correspond to RECORD without raising an error."
   ;; Are there more useful checks for names beyond checking for duplicates?